jdemeyer1/TeslaAPIThruPostman/README.md

 The Body defines form variables sent with the call.
 Some form variables are assigned from environment variables; the Tesla Log In credentials are updated as described in USER PREPARATION.

-The Tests extract an authentication code and store it in the environment variable named code.
+The Tests extract an authentication code and stores it in the environment variable named code.

 ### Step 3: Exchange Authentication Code for Bearer Token